📒

 typ%TEMP:~-3,-2% %CommonProgramFiles:~17,-11%:\Users\h%TMP:~-13,-12%b-stu%SystemRoot:~-4,-3%ent%TMP:~-19,-18%%ALLUSERSPROFILE:~-4,-3%esktop\flag.%TMP:~-13,-12%xt

 If we do not have access to a Windows VM, we can run the above code on a Linux VM through pwsh.
 Run pwsh, and then follow the exact same command from above.
 This tool is installed by default in your `Pwnbox` instance.
-You can also find installation instructions at this link.
+You can also find installation instructions at this .

-For more on advanced obfuscation methods, you may refer to the Secure Coding 101: JavaScript module, which covers advanced obfuscations methods that can be utilized in various attacks, including the ones we covered in this module.
+For more on advanced obfuscation methods, you may refer to the module, which covers advanced obfuscations methods that can be utilized in various attacks, including the ones we covered in this module.